Skip to main content

 The intricate dance of these hormones is unique to each person, influenced by age, stress levels, and overall metabolic health.
 An individual with a sensitive thyroid or fluctuating cortisol levels will have a different hormonal milieu affecting their bones than someone with a more stable endocrine system.

 These differences in the internal hormonal environment mean that two people on the identical bone health protocol can have markedly different outcomes.
-The protocol interacts with this dynamic hormonal symphony, and the resulting effect on is a composite of the therapeutic input and the body’s own unique endocrine state.
+The protocol interacts with this dynamic hormonal symphony, and the resulting effect on bone density is a composite of the therapeutic input and the body’s own unique endocrine state.

 Intermediate